-On March 25, 2024, the Company dropped its option on the Andrea project in order to focus and prioritize its capital allocation to its more advanced Margarita and Santa Cecilia projects, where the latter is currently wrapping up its second exploration focused drill program.
-As a result, the Company will impair all previously capitalized costs related to the project and recognize an impairment charge of \$429,487 for the period ended March 31, 2024.
+On March 25, 2024, the Company dropped its option on the Andrea Project in order to focus and prioritize its capital allocation to its more advanced Margarita and Santa Cecilia projects.
+As a result, the Company recognized a \$438,891 impairment charge related to the project for the period ended March 31, 2024.